krtkeyan/Rust-Learning-Basics-01-Guessing-game/README.md

 Start learning Rust programming, by cloning this repo and running `git checkout 01-Setting-up`.

-Open in your browser with gitpod using below link.
+*Or to open in your browser without any local setup, try gitpod.*

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/krtkeyan/Rust-Learning-Basics-01-Guessing-game/tree/01-Setting-up)